stevemacn/bridgesAPI/README.md

     git submodule update
     grunt

-For the uninitiated,[install node and npm][nodenpm]
+For the uninitiated, [install node and npm][nodenpm], then to get grunt, yo and bower...
 [nodenpm]:http://www.joyent.com/blog/installing-node-and-npm

-then to get grunt, yo and bower...

     npm install -g yo